-1. In vivo mammalian alkaline comet assay

-- Further mutagenicity studies must be considered under Annex VII to REACH in case of a positive result in an in vitro gene mutation study in bacteria (Section 8.4., Column 2). - Your dossier contains positive results for the in vitro gene mutation study in bacteria (OECD TG 471; 1994 & 1979) which raise the concern for gene mutations. - 3 ECHA considers that further mutagenicity studies must be considered to address the identified concern. - 4 For the assessment of the testing proposal, see Section 2.
+- 1. In vivo mammalian alkaline comet assay; or Transgenic rodent somatic and germ cell gene mutation assays - Further mutagenicity studies must be considered under Annex VII to REACH in case of a positive result in an in vitro gene mutation study in bacteria (Section 8.4., Column 2). - Your dossier contains positive results for the in vitro gene mutation study in bacteria (OECD TG 471, 2018) which raise the concern for gene mutations. - 3 ECHA considers that an in vivo follow-up study is necessary to address the identified concern. - 4 For the assessment of the testing proposal, see Section 2.